 Commitments to clarify the tenure rights of women or ensure gender equity as a component of a state's national REDD+ strategy or NDC also fall short of what is required to advance gender parity in land and forest governance.
 Even where women's rights are included, they are not attached to legally binding protections for Indigenous, Afro-descendant, and local community women's governance rights.
 While 21 countries include a general reference to the rights of women, gender equity or gender mainstreaming in their national REDD+ strategies, only two (Colombia and Guatemala) include the clarification of the tenure rights of women as a component of their national strategies.
 However, both Colombia and Guatemala fail to provide adequate protection for the governance rights (voting and leadership) of community women, as per recent RRI data.61 Of the five CBTRs in these countries, only one includes legal provisions that protect women's rights to vote and to meaningfully participate in community-level decision-making bodies.
-Ten countries include clear commitments to the clarification of the tenure rights of women as a component of their NDCs.
+Ten countries do not refer to gender or women's rights in any way in their REDD+ strategies.
+Only four countries include clear commitments to the clarification of the tenure rights of women as a component of their NDCs.
 Twenty-four countries refer to the importance of gender equity or mainstreaming in their NDCs but do not address the need to clarify and strengthen the tenure rights of women.
 Five countries do not include any references to gender or women's rights in their NDCs.
 Across all 99 CBTRs in this study, only 11 provide protection for community women's voting and leadership rights.
 In sum, the potential role of REDD+ policies for strengthening the tenure security of communities, including the women within these communities, remains unfulfilled.